 Eighty-five percent of young people experience some form of acne, and each year Americans spend more than $2 billion at the dermatologist trying to drive their zits away.
 Acne is practically a rite of passage—one that teens have gone through for centuries.
 In ancient Egypt, King Tut apparently suffered from blemishes, and the poor guy must have never found a regimen that worked—his home remedy was found buried alongside him in his tomb.

 But why does isotretinoin work so well?
-“We don’t really know,” said Joslyn Kirby, professor of dermatology at Penn State College of Medicine.
-“That’s part of the research that people at our group at Penn State are doing is looking into some of the changes in the oil glands in the skin called the sebaceous glands, and what is happening to the cells that might explain ... this sustained improvement.”
+“We don’t really know,” Joslyn Kirby, a dermatology professor at Penn State College of Medicine, says.
+“That’s part of the research that people at our group at Penn State are doing, is looking into some of the changes in the oil glands in the skin called the sebaceous glands, and what is happening to the cells that might explain … this sustained improvement.”

 Isotretinoin also causes miscarriages and severe birth defects if taken while pregnant.
 This has led to strict and cumbersome regulations.
 Just being able to pick up the medication each month required jumping through a series of pharmaceutical and medical hoops.
 The process starts with a visit to the lab for blood work.
 For women, the blood sample is used for a pregnancy test, and for all patients it’s used to monitor liver enzymes and blood fat levels, which the medication can cause to rise.

 Patients are also required to participate in the iPledge online program.
 The program aims to prevent pregnancy by having patients confirm that they understand the risks of the medication, promise to keep monthly appointments with their doctor, and agree not to share the medicine or donate blood while taking the drug.
 Each month, women must also answer a series of comprehension questions about birth control, and their prescribers must confirm results of a negative pregnancy test.